-They are part of a vast library of 10,000 hours of programming from the Warner Bros. and HBO archives, including access to prestige series like The Wire and Succession.
-We're keeping track of the best HBO Max shows and movies to watch to help you manage it all.
+They are part of a vast library of 35,000 hours of content (twice as much as HBO Max had) of programming from the Warner Bros. and HBO archives, including access to prestige series like The Wire and Succession.
+We're keeping track of the best Max shows and movies to watch to help you manage it all.

-Here's everything you can expect from HBO Max if you're still debating signing up.
+Here's everything you can expect from Max if you're still debating signing up.

-Existing HBO customers in Sweden, Denmark, Norway, Finland, Spain and Andorra gained HBO Max on October 26.
-It also became available to new customers in that region.
+Existing HBO customers in Sweden, Denmark, Norway, Finland, Spain and Andorra gained HBO Max a while ago.

 In another region?
-Here's how to watch HBO Max from anywhere.
+Here's how to watch Max from anywhere.